UNAA Comps Australia RULES

 Introduction

-UNAA Comps Australia is a ninja league associated with UNAA (Ultimate Ninja Athlete Association).
-UNAA Comps Australia is a pathway to the UNAA World Series Finals (worlds) in the USA.
+UNAA Comps Australia (UNAA CA) is a ninja league associated with UNAA (Ultimate Ninja Athlete Association).
+UNAA Comps Australia is a pathway to the UNAA World Series Finals (worlds) in the USA and an Asia Pacific championship event.

 Season